All Episodes

 There's no locked windows.

-And if you take something, because nobody's really stealing, everyone thinks, oh, damn, I must have just misplaced it or something like that, right?
+And if you take something, because nobody's really stealing, everyone thinks, oh oh, damn it, I must have just misplaced it.

-When I was a kid, and I would lose something, and then it would turn up later in a place I'd already looked.
+When I was a kid and I would lose something and then it would turn up later in a place I'd already looked, I would have this sort of vague fantasy, hey man, I know what happened.

-Space aliens beamed up my keys to study them and then beamed them back down, but in a slightly different location because it's not an exact science to beam things around.
+Space aliens beamed up my keys to study them and then beamed them back down but in a slightly different location because it's not an exact science to beam things around.

 So evil is efficient, otherwise it wouldn't exist.